-Prior to the initiation of such activities, the Recipient shall submit to the qualified professional work write-ups or plans and specifications which evidence adherence to the Standards.
-The qualified professional shall review and make recommendations for VDHP approval of the plans and specifications
+Initial Submittal and Review: Prior to the initiation any rehabilitation activities, the Recipient shall submit detailed work write-ups, plans, and specifications to the qualified professional.
+The qualified professional shall review these documents to verify adherence to the Standards and issue a recommendations for VDHP approval.

-If the qualified professional recommends modifications to the work write-ups or plans and specifications to ensure that the project meets the Standards, the Recipient shall make appropriate modifications and submit revised work write-ups or plans and specifications to the qualified professional.
+Project Modifications: If the qualified professional recommends modifications to ensure compliance with the Standards, the Recipient shall make necessary revisions and resubmit the updated work write-ups, plans, or specifications to the qualified professional for verification.

-If building demolition or other adverse effect is proposed, the qualified professional may ask the Recipient to provide the following information in order for the qualified professional to evaluate the feasibility of the undertaking:
+Evaluation of Adverse Effects and Demolition: If building demolition or other adverse effect is proposed, the qualified professional may ask the Recipient to provide the following feasibility and planning data:

-ondition assessments for various historic elements;
+Condition Assessments: Technical evaluation for various historic architectural elements.

-alternative treatments considered and cost estimates for each;
+Alternative Treatments: A summary of alternative design considerations, including itemized cost estimates for each.

-life-cycle maintenance costs related to each alternative;

-proposed measures to mitigate or minimize adverse effects; and
+Life-Cycle Costs: Long-term maintenance cost projections associated with each proposed alternative.

+Mitigation Measures: Proposed actions to minimize, avoid, or mitigate the adverse effects.

-available marketing studies.
+Market Data: Any available marketing or adaptive use studies.

-d.
-After reviewing the project documentation, the qualified professional shall submit a recommendation for finding of effect, with any relevant conditions, if appropriate, to VDHP for SHPO concurrence.
+Finding of Effect Recommendation: After evaluating the complete project documentation, the qualified professional shall submit a recommended finding of effect – including any necessary protective conditions – to VDHP for formal SHPO concurrence.

-e.
-If the Recipient determines that they cannot make the modifications recommended by the qualified professional to meet the Standards and that the project will therefore have an adverse effect on historic properties, the qualified professional and the Recipient shall consult with VDHP to develop a Standard Mitigation Measures Agreement in accordance with Section VI.
+Standard Mitigation Trigger: If the Recipient determines they cannot execute the modifications required to meet the Standards, resulting in an adverse effect on historic properties, the qualified professional and the Recipient shall consult with VDHP to develop a Standard Mitigation Measures Agreement pursuant to Section VI.

-In lieu of the review process outlined above, for building rehabilitation projects that use the Rehabilitation Investment Tax Credit (RITC), a Recipient may substitute a Part 2 Historic Preservation Certification Application (HPCA), approved and signed by the National Park Service, as evidence of compliance with the Standards.
+Tax Credit Alternative Compliance Path: For projects utilizing the Rehabilitation Investment Tax Credit (RITC), a Recipient may substitute a Part 2 Historic Preservation Certification Application (HPCA) approved and signed by the National Park Service (NPS) as evidence of compliance with the Standards.

-If the project contains work that was not included in and approved in the HPCA, such as new construction or ground disturbance that might affect archaeological sites, the remainder of the project shall be reviewed as outlined in this Agreement.
+Scope Limitations: If the project involves work excluded from the approved HPCA (such as adjacent new construction or ground-disturbing activities impacting archaeological resources), the remaining project components must be reviewed under standard agreement procedures.

-A Memorandum of Agreement may be executed amongst project parties recording that the pending Part 2 HPCA shall substitute for the Section 106 review process.
-(See Appendix H for template); and
+Conditional Execution: Project parties may execute a Memorandum of Agreement establishing that the pending Part 2 HPCA serves as the substitute Section 106 review process. (using the template in Appendix H.

-If it is determined the project shall not use RITC, the review process outlined above shall be implemented and the agreement terminated.
+Termination Provision: If the Recipient decides not to utilize the RITC, this alternative path agreement terminates immediately, and the standard review process outlined in the Agreement must be implemented.

+Scattered Site Projects

+For projects funded through the Scattered Sites Revolving For projects funded through the Scattered Sites Revolving Loan Fund Program and managed by the five regional home ownership centers, documentation must include a Section 106 Scattered Sites Documentation Report (SSDR).

-2. Scattered site projects: In the case of Scattered Sites Revolving Loan Fund Program, managed by the five existing home ownership centers (Rural Edge [Gilman Housing Trust]; Downstreet Housing & Community Development; NeighborWorks of Western Vermont; Champlain Housing Trust; and Windham & Windsor Housing Trust),
+Covered Entities: This requirement applies to projects managed by Rural Edge [Gilman Housing Trust], Downstreet Housing & Community Development, NeighborWorks of Western Vermont (formerly Cornerstone Housing Partners), Champlain Housing Trust, and Windham & Windsor Housing Trust.

-documentation shall include the Section 106 Scattered Sites Documentation Report (SSDR), which will include a determination of eligibility justification, adequate photographic documentation of existing conditions, clear description of the scope of work and proposed alterations, and determination of effect with qualified professional’s justification of recommendation.
-Each property must be documented and evaluated separately.
+SSDR Content Requirements: The SSDR must contain the following components:

+A detailed justification for the National Register eligibility determination.

+Clear photographic documentation capturing all existing building conditions.

+A detailed description of the scope of work and all proposed alterations.

+A finding of effect supported by the qualified professional’s written justification.

+3. Individual Evaluation: The qualified professional must document and evaluate each property individually.
+Separate reports are required for each individual site.

+4. Emergency Exemption: Assistance for temporary or permanent improvements that do not alter environmental conditions and are limited to protection, repair, or restoration activities necessary only to control or arrest the effects from disasters or imminent threats to public safety including those resulting from physical deterioration.